melvic-ybanez/dry/README.md

 ```
 If everything works correctly, your console should print a bunch of assertion results.
 The end of the logs should look like this:
 ```
+[Success] Updated first element
 [Success] Size is the number of elements passed to the `list` function [Success] For all list `xs` and integer `i`, `xs.at(i)` is equal to `xs._<i>` [Success] Index out of bounds
 [Success] List type
+[Success] New element is added to the list
-[Success] Init should save the set variables
+[Success] Size should increase after adding new item [Success] Init should save the set variables
 [Success] Init should be capable of accepting parameters [Success] Type of class